A BETTER LIFE

-From God, Me & a Cup of Tea for the Seasons by Michele Huey. © 2018 Michele Huey.
+From God, Me, & a Cup of Tea for the Seasons © 2018 Michele Huey.
 All rights reserved.
 Used with permission.

 Christian author and inspirational speaker Michele Huey is currently serving St. Peter’s United Church of Christ as a lay speaker.
 For more information about Michele, visit her online at her website and her weekly inspirational blog.